GXguanxin/stat_property_of_missing-data-k-means/README.md

 1. The following two files are for defining functions.
 Conduct them before experiments.
   --- code_00_cpp_initialcenters_kmmd_once.cpp
   --- code_01_define_functions.R
-2. The rest FIVE .R files are for reproducing Figures A.1-A.4 and Table A.1 in Appendix A.
+2. The rest FIVE .R files are for reproducing Figures 1-4 and Table 1.
-3. The Figures 1-2 in Section 4 of the main paper are copy of subfigures of Figures A.1-A.4.